olinjs/olinjs/lessons/06-apis-debugging/README.md

 ###Can I set up my own OAuth server?
 So you want to use OAuth to authenticate and authorize your API users, huh?
 Unfortunately that's _just_ outside the scope of this class, but know that if you do get to that point someday, there are some great packages available (on npm) that can help you get a basic setup running fairly quickly.

-_If this readme hasn't been enough for you and you want more REST, feel free to check out [this cool guide](http://www.infoq.com/articles/rest-introduction) on your own time._